 By Israel “Izzy” Kalman, MS, NCSP

 There is a growing phenomenon of schools being sued for failing to stop students from being bullied.
 A search of Google for the term, “parents suing schools for bullying” reveals more than 1.3 million articles.
-It is easy for parents to believe that their school has either done nothing or “not enough” to stop bullying.
-However, a clear majority of schools do not tolerate bullying and typically follow prevailing anti-bullying policies.
+It is easy for parents to believe that their school has either done nothing or “not enough” to stop social aggression.
+However, a clear majority of schools do not tolerate bullying and typically follow prevailing “anti-bullying” policies.

-If your child is being bullied by other students, you may understandably be tempted to blame the school for failing to protect your child.
-After all, anti-bullying laws mandate that schools guarantee a bully-free environment.
+If your child is being targeted by other students, you may understandably be tempted to blame the school for failing to protect your child.
+After all, these laws mandate that schools guarantee a bullying-free environment.
 The real question is, do these intervention procedures work?

 My suggestion to you is instead of blaming the school, work with and collaborate with school officials, teachers, parents and your child to help students who may experience bullying in school.

-The simple truth is that anti-bullying laws have had little effect on preventing bullying.
+The simple truth is that anti-bullying laws have had little effect on preventing hostile student behavior.
 Every state in the Union has a school anti-bullying law, yet bullying continues virtually unabated.
-Furthermore, recent research indicates that even the most effective state anti-bullying laws only reduce bullying by 20%.
+Furthermore, recent research indicates that even the most effective laws only reduce bullying by 20%.

 So, when your school insists that it is trying to help your child, it is likely telling the truth.
 It’s just that schools are required to conduct investigations into bullying complaints, judge and punish children for the way they treat each other.
 Unfortunately, these interrogations tend to escalate hostilities instead of preventing them, as each child and their parents want the school to take their child’s side.
 Think about it for a moment; when we take the same approach at home and play judge between our own children, they tend to fight even more.